-I'm self-employed - what expenses do HMRC allow me to claim for tax purposes?
+I'm self-employed - what expenses do HMRC let me claim for tax purposes?

-If you're self-employed — for example a sole trader, freelancer, contractor, or property landlord — you’ll need to complete a self-assessment tax return each year and pay income tax on your profits.
+If you're self-employed — for example a sole trader, freelancer or a contractor — you’ll need to complete a self-assessment tax return each year to HMRC and pay income tax on your taxable income, which will be your profits plus income from other sources.

 untied guides you through the process of claiming allowable expenses and you can file your tax return directly from the untied app.
 Learn more about untied